 - "1.
 Opposer is a German corporation with general partners engaged in the business of manufacturing and distributing pharmaceutical products and preparations classified under International Class 05 of the Nice Classification. - "2.
 Opposer is the registered owner in the Philippines of the trademark 'AFOR' as evidenced by Certificate of Trademark Registration No. 4-2008-014295 issued on 16 March 2009 covering pharmaceutical products and preparations under International Class 05.
-Opposer is likewise the registered owner and applicant of several other trademarks bearing the prefix 'AFOR' in the Philippines all of which cover pharmaceutical products and preparations classified under Class 05, supra. - "3.
+Opposer is likewise the registered owner and applicant of several other trademarks bearing the prefix 'AFOR' in the Philippines all of which cover pharmaceutical products and preparations classified under Class 05. - "3.
 Opposer has adopted and has been in continuous and extensive commercial use of its trademark bearing the prefix 'AFOR'. - "4.
 Opposer's Philippine Trademark Registration No. 4-2008-014295 has not been abandoned and is currently in full force and effect.
 By virtue of Certificate of Trademark Registration No. 4-2008-014295, Opposer has acquired ownership over the mark 'AFOR' to the exclusion of all others. - "5.
-Opposer's aforementioned registered trademark 'AFOR' and the mark 'ATOR-80' that Respondent-Applicant seeks to register are practically identical in sound and appearance that they leave the same commercial impression upon the purchasing public. - "6.
-The mark 'ATOR-80' that Respondent-Applicant seeks to register is confusingly similar to Opposer's registered trademark 'AFOR' and is likely to cause confusion, mistake and deception to the public as to the source or origin of Respondent-Applicant's goods. - "7.
+Opposer's aforementioned registered trademark 'AFOR' and the mark 'ATOR-10' which respondent-applicant seeks to register are practically identical in sound and appearance that they leave the same commercial impression upon the purchasing public. - "6.
+The mark 'ATOR-10' which respondent-applicant seeks to register is confusingly similar to Opposer's registered trademark 'AFOR' as likely to cause confusion, mistake and deception to the public as to the source or origin of respondent-applicant's goods. - "7.
 Opposer has invested a tremendous amount of its resources in the promotion of its 'AFOR' trademark and its other marks belonging to its 'AFOR' family of trademarks as a result of which the said trademarks have gained popularity and repute in the Philippines.
-Thus, the use by, and registration in favour of, Respondent-Applicant of the confusingly similar mark 'ATOR-80' on its goods will enable it to unjustly benefit from Opposer's established reputation and goodwill. - "8.
-In view of the prior adoption, use and registration of the trademark 'AFOR' by the Opposer as well as its related trademarks, Respondent-Applicant is clearly not entitled to register the confusingly similar mark 'ATOR-80'. - "9.
-The registration of the trademark subject of the instant opposition will undoubtedly violate Opposer's rights and interests in its 'AFOR' and related marks, p cause confusion between Opposer's and Respondent-Applicant's businesses and products, and will most assuredly result in the dilution and loss of distinctiveness of Opposer's registered trademark 'AFOR' and related marks."
+Thus, the use by, and registration in favour of, respondent-applicant of the confusingly similar mark 'ATOR-10' on its goods will enable it to unjustly benefit from Opposer's established reputation and goodwill. - "8.
+In view of the prior adoption, use and registration of the trademark 'AFOR' by the Opposer as well as its related trademarks, respondent-applicant is clearly not entitled to register the confusingly similar mark 'ATOR-10'. - "9.
+The registration of the trademark subject of the instant opposition will undoubtedly violate Opposer's rights and interests in its 'AFOR' and related marks, cause confusion between Opposer's and respondent-applicant's businesses and products, and will most assuredly result in the dilution and loss of distinctiveness of Opposer's registered trademark 'AFOR' and related marks."